froeschel/azure-notes/notes.md

 * App Service Plans can scale out.
 One could use manual scale or custom autoscale.
 Maual scale: Setting a predined number of instances.
 Autoscale: Scale based on a metric or scale to a specific instance count at a specific time.
 Manual scale: Simply set the instance count.

 ### Functions
+* During the first call to a function in a consumption plan it can take som time to get a reply.
+To avoid that use premium plan.
 * Functions supported languages: C#, JavaScript, F#, Java, PowerShell, Python, TypeScript.
 * Functions can be run by timer trigger.
 These are set by using NCRONTAB expressions.
 They have the format {second} {minute} {hour} {day} {month} {day-of-week}.
 So if you want to run the function every 3 hours it should look like this: 0 0 */3 * * *
 * Triggers are what causes a function to run e.g. an event in the system.
 A function can only have one trigger.
 * Bindings: Input --> data that comes in to the functuin.
 Output --> data that is send.
 Function can have multiple input and output bindings.
+* Durable function for long running operations that need to maintain state.
+* To work with duarble function the extension in the portal needs to be activated.
+* It is possible to check status of a durable function using `statusQueryGetUri`.

 ## Storage